Dimple Kapadia

-Background and personal life
+Early life, family and personal life

 Dimple Kapadia was born on 8 June 1957 in Bombay to Gujarati businessman Chunibhai Kapadia and his wife Bitti, who was known as "Betty".
 Chunibhai was from a wealthy Ismaili Khoja family, whose members had "embraced Hinduism" while still regarding Aga Khan as their religious mentor.
+Pakistani singer Faisal Kapadia was Chunibhai's cousin.
 Bitti was a practising Ismaili.
 As an infant, Dimple was given the name Ameena (literally, "honest" or "trustworthy" in Arabic) by Aga Khan III, by which she was never referred to.
 She is the eldest of four children; her siblings—all of whom have died—were sisters Simple (also an actress) and Reem, and a brother, Suhail.

 The family resided in the Bombay suburb Santacruz, where Kapadia studied at St Joseph's Convent High School.
 She described herself as having matured quickly, and often made friends with children older than herself.
 Her father was disowned by his conservative family after she was cast for her first film Bobby in 1971.
 At age 15, she married the actor Rajesh Khanna, then aged 30, after a short courtship.
-Having been a fan of Khanna, she later said the wedding was the "biggest high" of her life during this period.
-It was performed according to Arya Samaj rites on 27 March 1973 in her father's bungalow in Juhu, six months before the release of Bobby.
+Having been a fan of Khanna, she later said marrying him was the "biggest high" of her life during this period.
+The wedding was performed according to Hindu marriage rites in her father's bungalow in Juhu on 27 March 1973 and was followed by a grand reception event attended by thousands later in the evening—six months before the release of Bobby.
 At her husband's behest, Kapadia quit acting following the marriage.
 She gave birth to two daughters, Twinkle (born 1974) and Rinke (born 1977).